Managing Packages Using Conda

 source activate /bgfs/fmu/envs/samtools

-More recent Anaconda distributions will tell you to use the command conda activate instead of source activate to activate your newly created environment.
+Do not use `conda activate` to source your environment on the clusters.
+More recent Anaconda distributions will tell you to use this command instead of source activate to activate your newly created environment.
 If you use conda activate, you will be prompted to issue the command conda init.
 Do not do this.
 When you load one of our Anaconda modules, you have effectively loaded the base conda environment for that Anaconda version.
 However, conda tries to manage activation of its own base environment by modifying the user's .bashrc file.

 Even if you have installed your own local version of Anaconda or miniconda, do not use conda init.
 When conda init runs, it places commands into your .bashrc file that will stop certain things from working on the system.
 Many modules use their own python environments.
 Activating a specific conda environment in your .bashrc file can break these python environments.